FarronF/limerick-council-meetings/meetings/2022/06/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16 June 2022.md

  Disposal of land at Ballinamina, Kilfinane

- Disposal of land at Martinstown, Kilmallock---
+ Disposal of land at Martinstown, Kilmallock
+---
 2

 4.Summary Report for Cappamore Kilmallock Municipal District